research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ### Add organisation

-Use search box to find the organisation in the ROR database.
-This is preferred approach.
-If the organisation cannot be found in ROR database you will see "Add..." option and you will be able to add basic organisation information manually.
+Use the search box to find organisations in the ROR database.
+This is the preferred approach.
+If the organisation cannot be found in ROR database, you will see the "Add..." option, and you will be able to add basic organisation information manually.

 ![animation](img/admin-add-organisation.gif)

 ### Define organisation primary maintainer

-The primary maintainer of an organisation is defined by rsd administrator.
-You need to provide user id in the general settings section.
-The user id is unique and it is automatically created by RSD after an user is logged in for the first time.
+The primary maintainer of an organisation is defined by an RSD administrator.
+You need to provide the user id in the general settings section.
+The user id is unique, and it is automatically created by RSD after a user is logged in for the first time.

 ![animation](img/organisation-maintainers-primary-invite.gif)